Per IRS regulations, all cryptocurrency trades or sales must be reported on IRS 8949 cryptocurrency tax form.

 This process can be difficult to track if the cryptocurrency you are trading or selling was obtained in multiple installments.
 For example, if you acquired 39.89 Litecoin on three different days, then you would have three different cost basis pools that you need to track.

 In the above example, you can see that the user acquired 39.89 Litecoin on three different days and then traded all of their Litecoin for .33 Bitcoin.
 Every cost basis pool must be accounted for in reporting cryptocurrency taxes.
-TaxBit tracks every movement of cryptocurrency and all cost basis information.
-TaxBit connects to exchanges via “read only” API’s and provides a full audit trail of all cost basis information.
+Taxbit tracks every movement of cryptocurrency and all cost basis information.
+Taxbit connects to exchanges via “read only” API’s and provides a full audit trail of all cost basis information.

 Short and Long-term Transactions